pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 11.1.
 During the term of this agreement, PYRONOME shall provide the User with Support Services for the use of the Software by the User which shall comprise of the following:

-- advice by telephone on the Support Line or by e-mail access and response;</li>
+- advice by telephone on the Support Line or by e-mail access and response;
-- the dispatch out, at PYRONOME's sole discretion, by post of fix announcements, information regarding forthcoming new releases and technical newsletters;</li>
+- the dispatch out, at PYRONOME's sole discretion, by post of fix announcements, information regarding forthcoming new releases and technical newsletters;
-- the creation and upload, from time to time at PYRONOME's sole discretion, of patches and fixes in respect of the Software;</li>
+- the creation and upload, from time to time at PYRONOME's sole discretion, of patches and fixes in respect of the Software;
-- the diagnosis of errors in the Software and the rectification of such errors (remotely) by the issue of fixes in respect of the Software and the making of any consequential amendments, if any, to the Software Documentation;</li>
+- the diagnosis of errors in the Software and the rectification of such errors (remotely) by the issue of fixes in respect of the Software and the making of any consequential amendments, if any, to the Software Documentation;
-- any other support service offered to User by PYRONOME from time to time which PYRONOME may, at its sole discretion, designate as a Support Service; and</li>
+- any other support service offered to User by PYRONOME from time to time which PYRONOME may, at its sole discretion, designate as a Support Service; and
-- the issue of, at PYRONOME's sole discretion, new releases of Software to the SaaS.</li>
+- the issue of, at PYRONOME's sole discretion, new releases of Software to the SaaS.

 11.2.
 Support Services shall not include the diagnosis and rectification of any errors resulting from:

-- any alteration or modification to the Software or the SaaS made by any person other than PYRONOME;</li>
+- any alteration or modification to the Software or the SaaS made by any person other than PYRONOME;
-- minor defects in the Software or the SaaS which do not significantly affect or impair the use of the Software or the SaaS;</li>
+- minor defects in the Software or the SaaS which do not significantly affect or impair the use of the Software or the SaaS;
-- any incorrect or improper use of the Software or the SaaS;</li>
+- any incorrect or improper use of the Software or the SaaS;
-- the failure by User to implement recommendations in respect of any solutions to errors previously advised by PYRONOME; and</li>
+- the failure by User to implement recommendations in respect of any solutions to errors previously advised by PYRONOME; and
-- the use of the Software for any purpose for which it was not designed.</li>
+- the use of the Software for any purpose for which it was not designed.

 11.3.
 PYRONOME shall, upon request by User, provide reasonable diagnosis and rectification of errors notwithstanding that the error in question results from any of the circumstances described in Section 11.2, but PYRONOME shall charge for this rectification of error on a time and materials basis.